 CUC recommends, but does not require, that prospective graduates write the Graduate Record Examination (GRE).
-All students who plan to attend graduate school, including the Marital and Family Therapy Program, offered on the campus by Loma Linda University, and the Master of Arts degree in Education, offered on the campus by La Sierra University, should take the GRE before graduation.
+All students who plan to attend graduate school, including the Master of Arts degree in Education, offered on the campus by La Sierra University, should take the GRE before graduation.